lukeschafer/Propo/README.md

 # Propo
 CQRS-ish

-Had this kicking around in a couple of projects, figured it was time
+Had this kicking around in a couple of projects, figured it was time.

+MIT or something